mh-rafi/vrp-solver/readme.md

 https://vrp-solver.herokuapp.com

 vehicle routing problem is also known as Salesman traveling problem.
-So one vehicle can supply the maximum amount of products to different locations by traveling minimum distance.
+One vehicle will be able to supply the maximum amount of products to different locations by traveling minimum distance.
-This software uses Clarke and Wright savings algorithm and nearest neighbor method.

 ## HOW TO USE (INSTRUCTION)
 ### Step 1